ai-forever/Kandinsky-5/README.md

     - [ ] ComfyUI integration
     - [ ] Diffusers integration
 - Kandinsky 5.0 Pro Text-to-Video
-    - [ ] Multi-GPU Inference code of the 2B models
+    - [ ] Multi-GPU Inference code of the models
-    - [ ] Checkpoints 2B models
+    - [ ] Checkpoints of the model
     - [ ] ComfyUI integration
     - [ ] Diffusers integration
 - Kandinsky 5.0 Pro Image-to-Video
-    - [ ] Multi-GPU Inference code of the 2B model
+    - [ ] Multi-GPU Inference code of the model
-    - [ ] Checkpoints of the 2B model
+    - [ ] Checkpoints of the model
     - [ ] ComfyUI integration
     - [ ] Diffusers integration